Sathimantha/rukrakaganno.org/_posts/2024-10-07-introducing-the-smart-bee-colony-monitoring-system.md

 ![](/assets/img/blog/whatsapp-image-2024-10-06-at-13.07.45-1-.jpeg)

 *The Smart Bee Box team posing in front of the installation.
-Kneeling in front are the two designers Tharindu Ranasinghe and Akila Pieris in the presence of the President of Ruk Rakaganno and Umanda Jayatilake of the John Keells Foundation with Rohan Jayasinghe Director Projects of RR , Anura Jasinghe Bee Consultant for RR and Chanaka the Manager of the Arboretum standing round .*
+Kneeling in front are the two designers Tharindu Ranasinghe and Akila Pieris in the presence of the President of Ruk Rakaganno and Umanda Jayatilake of the John Keells Foundation with Rohan Jayasinghe Director Projects of RR , Anura Jasinghe Bee Consultant for RR and Chanaka the Manager of the Arboretum standing round.*